BstLabs/medium-articles/how_to_convert_python_functions/article.md

 Alternatively, we can use [Literal](https://docs.python.org/3.9/library/typing.html#typing.Literal).
 I am going to use Enum here instead of Literal.
 By choosing this approach, we add some defensive control on input data as Enum will automatically validate the data without any redundant custom validator.

-Therefore, we do not need manufacturer check in the `__post_init__` anymore and can remove it.
+Therefore, we do not need manufacturer check inside `__post_init__` anymore and can remove it.
 Going further, the whole purpose of `@dataclass` here is validation, so we can replace this with [TypedDict](https://docs.python.org/3.9/library/typing.html#typing.TypedDict).

-Our updated code `generate.py` file looks like:
+Our updated code `generate.py` file looks like this:

 ```py
 class Vaccination(TypedDict):